I love lip gloss.

 If you look in my bathroom drawer you will find more lip gloss than any other item.
 I like the way it feels, I like that I can use it on its own or over a darker color and I love all the colors!
 Unfortunately my pocket book doesn’t like to me to purchase every color just to find “the one” so I wanted to give you a fun DIY craft to make your own Crayon Lipgloss from left over crayons from your kids box.

-This is super easy (yep, you novices can do it!), and DIY gives you the ability to change colors on the fly and stock up a variety of unusual pigments for special occasions.
+This is super easy (yep, you novices can do it and nope, I do not always do just kids activities here!), and DIY gives you the ability to change colors on the fly and stock up a variety of unusual pigments for special occasions.
 Plus it takes less than 10 minutes so even us busy moms can whip up a batch in no time!

 DIY 2 Ingredient Crayon Lipgloss